MohamadKanso/AirbnbPricePrediciton/README.md

 ## 📮 Contact

-For inquiries or collaboration:
 - 📧 Email: mohamadghorikanso@gmail.com
 - 💼 LinkedIn: [Mohamad Kanso](https://www.linkedin.com/in/mohamad-kanso/)

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
 *Note: This project was completed as part of my MSc Data Science program at City, University of London.*